DMatsliyah/DMatsliyah.github.io/_projects/SeaLevel_project.md

 ### Results
 #### Sea Level Graphs from the Israeli National Mapping Agency Data
-*Graphs 1 - 3 will soon be available in an interactive version*
+Plots 1, 2 and 3 are [available here](/assets/files/projects/gis_sea/SeaLevel.zip) in an interactive version together with the raw data and an R script used for the analysis, just click the .html files to open.

 <div class="row justify-content-center">
     <div class="col-md mt-3 mt-md-0 text-center">